fastly/compute-js-static-publish/README.md

 fastly compute serve
 ```

-The build process will generate a `/src/statics.js` file (in `./compute-js`) that holds references to your project's public files.
+The build process will generate a `/src/statics.js` and accompanying `/src/statics.d.ts` file (in `./compute-js`) that holds references to your project's public files.

 ### 3. When you're ready to go live, [deploy your Compute@Edge service](https://developer.fastly.com/reference/cli/compute/publish/)